kamarada/guiadoopensuse/codecs.md

 ## 13.2 Codec Installation in the Terminal

-To install codecs using the terminal instead, do these steps:<br /><br />
+To install codecs using the terminal instead, do these steps:

 <div class="tip">
 <table>